ShaharabiTuhin/IAMS/README.md

 # IAMS
-We are student on International Islamic University Chittagong (IIUC), This is our 1st Semester Final Project in C Language.
+We are students at the International Islamic University Chittagong (IIUC).
+This is our Final project for the First Semester in the C language.